 Gong

-This go to market marketing strategy strengthened Gong's position as a market leader in conversation analytics while also helping it stand out from rivals.
+This go-to-market marketing strategy has positioned Gong as a market leader in conversation analytics, setting it apart from its competitors.

 Fitbit Smart Coach

-Furthermore, Fitbit Smart Coach created a helpful user base where people could exchange successes, difficulties, and advice, fostering a feeling of community.
+Moreover, Fitbit Smart Coach built a very helpful user base where people could share their successes, difficulties, and tips, creating some sort of community.

-Fitbit's image as a brand in the cutthroat fitness industry was further enhanced by this customized strategy go to market and continuous engagement, which successfully raised user involvement, loyalty, and retention.
+This tailor-made approach for go-to-market and continuous engagement further cemented Fitbit's image as a brand in the highly competitive fitness industry by successfully raising user involvement, loyalty, and retention.

 Upscope